 When you are ready to continue, you can complete the following sections for additional configuration as needed.
 You should also make sure that you configure the tax classes.

-Step 1: Create custom Flexible Field in Magento
+Step 1: Create custom Flexible Field in Commerce

 Expand the Flexible Fields section.

-Expand the area for the category you want to use to map a Magento field.
+Expand the area for the category you want to use to map a Commerce field.

 There are three available flexible field categories: